asalber/asalber.github.io/statistics/exercises/linear_regression.md

 1. Construct the regression line of the number of injuries on the time of stretching.
-2. What is the reduction of injuries for every minute of stretching?
+2. How much is the reduction of injuries for every minute of stretching?
 3. How many minutes of stretching are require for having no injuries?
 Is reliable this prediction?

 Use the following sums ($X$=Number of minutes stretching, and $Y$=Number of injuries): $\sum x_i =160$ min, $\sum y_j=14$ injuries, $\sum x_i^2=4700$ min$^2$, $\sum y_j^2=36$ injuries$^2$ and $\sum x_iy_j=160$ min$\cdot$injuries.